-- The capital of Alaska, Juneau, is the only state capital located on an international border (the Canadian border, not the Russian one),note and is one of the state capitals that cannot be accessed by land.note To reach Juneau, you must fly or take a boat in.
+- The capital of Alaska, Juneau, is the only state capital located on an international border (the Canadian border, not the Russian/Asian one),note and is one of the state capitals that cannot be reached by land.note To reach Juneau, you must fly or take a boat in.

-- It is true that, in much of the state, nighttime can go for several weeks in the winter, and daylight can do the same in the summer.
+- It is true that, in much of the state, nighttime can go for several consecutive weeks in the winter, and daylight can do the same in the summer.
 However, "six months of light, six months of darkness" is something of an overstatement.
-In Barrow, which is basically the worst-case scenario, the sun doesn't officially rise between about November 20 and January 20.
-However, locals still get about three hours of twilight per day.
+In Utqiaġvik, which is basically the worst-case scenario, the sun doesn't officially rise between about November 20 and January 20, but locals still get about three hours of twilight per day.
 The opposite is true around the summer solstice, where even in Anchorage the sun doesn't completely vanish from view for several weeks.

 - Alaska has more registered pilots per capita than any other state.
 In a place where the navigability of the roads is often in doubt, and some places just don't have roads, and still other places are islands, this is very much justified.